html-validate/html-validate/docs/dev/running-in-browser.md

 ## Browser bundle

-The first step is to make sure the correct bundle is used.
+The library contains both a full build (requiring NodeJS to run) and a browser build.
+If your bundler sets the `browser` [subpackage condition](https://nodejs.org/api/packages.html#community-conditions-definitions) or respects the `browser` field it should pick up the correct bundle automatically.

-The library contains both a full build and a browser build, if your bundler fails to pick up the right one you need to be explicit:
+If your bundler fails to pick up the right one you need to be explicit:

 ```diff
 -import { HtmlValidate } from "html-validate";
 +import { HtmlValidate } from "html-validate/browser";
 ```

+The examples in this guide assumes the bundler picks up the correct one.

 ## Configuration loading